 Ohio has long been a global leader in plastic production.
 With the right support, the state can now become the leader in the next generation of plastic alternatives.
-Struthers, a former steel town on the Mahoning River, is working with partners to create a regional development plan for green industrial manufacturing and reviving dormant physical and social infrastructure in the process.
+Struthers, a former steel town on the Mahoning River, is working with partners to create a regional development plan for green industrial manufacturing, reviving dormant physical and social infrastructure in the process.
 City leaders envision redeveloping a former steel site into processing facilities to convert industrial hemp fibers, grown on adjacent farmland, into bioplastic and paper.

 Regional collaborations such as those outlined in the Mahoning Valley will be critical to a successful transition throughout the tristate region.
-Indeed, the Mahoning Valley effort provides a blueprint for how the entire region should work jointly with the federal government to create a regional R&D collaboration to support the accelerated adoption of EVs, its infrastructure, and related technologies.
-For its part, the federal government should use its existing programs such as the ATVM loan program, a restructured 48C tax credit, and collaborations such as that between YSU and ORNL to repurpose the legacy assets of the Mahoning Valley and similar communities.
+Indeed, the Mahoning Valley effort provides a blueprint for how the entire region should work jointly with the federal government to create a regional R&D collaboration to support the accelerated adoption of EVs and their infrastructure and related technologies.
+For its part, the federal government should use its existing programs-such as the ATVM loan program, a restructured 48C tax credit-and collaborations, such as that between YSU and ORNL, to repurpose the legacy assets of the Mahoning Valley and similar communities.

 In addition, technical assessment programs should be expanded in the Mahoning Valley.
-The Department of Commerce's Manufacturing Extension Partnerhips (MEPs) and the Department of Energy's Industrial Assessment Centers (IACs) both provide technical expertise and education to manufacturers.
+The Department of Commerce's Manufacturing Extension Partnerships (MEPs) and the Department of Energy's Industrial Assessment Centers (IACs) both provide technical expertise and education to manufacturers.
 The federal government should allocate additional resources for:

-- Assessing opportunities for energy savings and emissions reductions, and financial tools and incentives to implement efficiency and carbon reduction measures. - Mapping opportunities for local companies to enter new markets and providing services that enable companies to enter new markets. - Promoting capital investment in companies for any necessary retooling or upgrades. - Offering union apprenticeship, pre-apprenticeship, and training services.
+- Assessing opportunities for energy savings and emissions reductions and financial tools and incentives to implement efficiency and carbon-reduction measures. - Mapping opportunities for local companies to enter new markets and providing services that enable companies to enter new markets. - Promoting capital investment in companies for any necessary retooling or upgrades. - Offering union apprenticeship, preapprenticeship, and training services.

 - ATVM Program.
 Update the ATVM program to prioritize existing MV and parts plants for conversion.
-S1, S2 - 48C Tax Credit.
-Reauthorize a new 48C tax credit to assist with conversion of existing ICE parts' plants to new products.
-S1, S2 - USMCA.
+2.4.1, 2.4.2 - 48C Tax Credit.
+Reauthorize a new 48C tax credit to assist with conversion of existing ICE parts plants to new products.
+2.4.1, 2.4.2 - USMCA.
 Revise USMCA to address specific issues related to the EV supply chain, ensuring resilience and security.
-S1, S2 - EV and Battery Domestic Content.
+2.4.1, 2.4.2 - EV and Battery Domestic Content.
 Institute domestic content requirements on all federal government vehicle procurements.
-S1, S2 - R&D EV Tax Credit.
-Promote domestic R&D on next generation EV development through tax credits to maintain industry leadership and engineering jobs.
-S1, S2 - Expand Technical Assistance Programs.
+2.4.1, 2.4.2 - R&D EV Tax Credit.
+Promote domestic R&D on next-generation EV development through tax credits to maintain industry leadership and engineering jobs.
+2.4.1, 2.4.2 - Expand Technical Assistance Programs.
 Increase federal funding for the MEPs and IACs.
-S2
+2.4.2

-Chapter 5: Federal & Global Policy
+2.5 Federal and Global Policy

-Section 1.
-Federal & Global Policy-The Global Auto Market
+2.5.1 Federal and Global Policy: The Global Auto Market

 Various factors are driving electric vehicle demand globally, the most significant of which are regulatory pressures.
-Europe and China have been at the forefront thus far, to a lesser extent Japan, followed by the U.S. (California) and Canada.
-So far, the global regulatory framework remains complex, creating planning uncertainty for automakers and divergent EV growth strategies with the most aggressive proposed legislation timeline coming from Europe.
-The region is calling for ICE bans (100 percent CO2 emissions reduction from cars) for new vehicles to be sold beginning in 2035, with 55 percent CO2 emissions reduction by 2030 (Reuters, 2021).
-Among Europe, China, and North America, proposed EV percent-penetration targets by government regulators and policymakers appear to range from 15-25 percent by 2025 and 40-60 percent by 2030 (IEA, 2021).
-The current Biden Administration target is for 50 percent market penetration of BEV's and PHEV's combined by 2030.
+Europe and China have been at the forefront thus far and to a lesser extent Japan, followed by the United States (California) and Canada.
+So far, the global regulatory framework remains complex, creating planning uncertainty for automakers and divergent EV growth strategies, with the most aggressive proposed legislation timeline coming from Europe.
+The region is calling for ICE bans (100 percent CO2 emissions reduction from cars) for new vehicles to be sold beginning in 2035, with 55 percent CO2 emissions reduction by 2030 (Reuters 2021).
+Among Europe, China, and North America, proposed EV percent-penetration targets by government regulators and policymakers appear to range from 15 to 25 percent by 2025 and 40 to 60 percent by 2030 (IEA 2021).
+The current Biden administration target is for 50 percent market penetration of BEVs and PHEVs combined by 2030.